 Cotton tofu has a hard texture that stands up well to heat.
 It’s common in dishes like sukiyaki or hot pots, such as chanko (sumo food), which involve cooking at high heat.

-If you have a chance to find Agedashi-tofu you should try it, too.
+If you find Agedashi-tofu you should try it, too.
 It’s deep-fried tofu cooked with dashi (fish stock).
 We usually eat it with daikon radish, ginger, Japanese leek and bonito flakes.
 It’s a popular side dish in Japan.

 While eating a full piece of tofu or having it in something fairly obvious like a hot pot is great, it’s not the only way to try it.
 Tofu shows up in a number of other places, too.